grafana/grafana-operator/documentation/deploy_grafana.md

 There are two options for this procedure, automated via Ansible, or manually running kubectl/oc commands.

 ### Deploy an example grafana instance and operator

-Run `make operator/deploy` This uses the default operator.yaml and Grafana.yaml resources found in the `deploy` directories and subdirectories.
+Run `make operator/deploy` To deploy the latest released image of the operator, This uses the default operator.yaml and Grafana.yaml resources found in the `deploy` directories and subdirectories.

+***Warning:*** The following make recipe uses the latest master Image.
+It should only be used for testing, for production please use the tagged releases.

+Run `make operator/deploy/master` to deploy the image from the master branch of the operator.

 ### Automated Procedure